-When you talk about “going solar,” people immediately think they have to get solar panels on their roof.
-But there are three different ways you can support solar energy.
+When you talk about “going solar,” people immediately think they have to invest in rooftop solar.
+But there are three different ways to go solar in Texas.

 - Community Solar.
 Invest in local solar power projects in your community.
 In community solar, you buy “shares” in a solar project to offset your usage of carbon-based power.

-- Solar Renewable Energy Certificates.
-Select an electricity plan that includes purchase of renewable energy certificates from solar energy projects in your area.
+- Solar Energy through RECs.
+Select an electricity plan that includes purchase of renewable energy certificates from solar power projects in your area.

-Option 1: Rooftop Solar Panels for Your Home
+Option 1: Rooftop Solar Panels for Your Texas Home

-Buying solar panels for your home can be an expensive proposition, usually with a long term financing deal.
-So if you are considering solar panels for your home, there are probably three questions on your mind: (1) how much will it cost (2) is solar energy worth it for my home and (3) can I make money with solar.
-All three questions are answered below.
+Buying solar panels for your home in Texas can be an expensive proposition, usually with a long term financing deal.
+Here are three questions to ask if you are considering rooftop solar for your home:

-How Much Will Solar Energy Cost for My Home?
+How Much Will Solar Panels Cost for My Home?

 The Center for Sustainable Energy notes that the average residential size system (5kW) costs between $3 and $5 per watt generated, or $15,000 to $25,000, before tax credits and incentives.